 II.
 Comments about the Mouse and Navigating the Page:

 It is assumed in this class that you have already learned to use a computer mouse.
 If you would like to know more see our handout on learning to use a computer mouse.
 It is highly recommended that you become as comfortable as possible with the mouse since it is your most important tool.

 III.
 Learning the Parts of the Internet Browser

 An Internet browser is a program for displaying and viewing pages on the World Wide Web.
 We are using Internet Explorer today, but there are many other browsers available such as Google Chrome, Firefox, Opera, and Safari (for Apple users).
 Internet Explorer comes preloaded on all computers using Microsoft Windows.

 As you may have noticed during the mouse exercise the browser you are using has many parts.
-First is the Menu bar, here’s what the menu bar in Mozilla Firefox looks like:
+First is the Menu bar.
+Here is what the menu bar in Internet Explorer looks like:

-All Internet browsers, including Internet Explorer, have many parts.
+All Internet browsers have many parts.
 While they may all be organized different, or even name the parts differently, they all will have functions and features in common.

 - Print Preview